jpverkamp/blog/content/programming/2023/stacklang/01-the-idea.md

 series:
 - StackLang
 ---
-I enjoy writing programming languages. {examples}.
+I enjoy writing programming languages. {{<crosslink text="Example: Tiny" title="A 'Tiny' virtual machine in Racket">}}.
 Let’s do that again.

 This time, StackLang: